josef-programming/Triagle_of_Pascal_Java/README.md

 - char for characters and symbols
 - boolean to store truth values such as true or false

-These Datatypes are so called primitiv datatypes.
+These datatypes are so called primitiv datatypes.

 There are also so called classes or complex datatypes.
 These are written in capitalized words.
 For example:
 String to store strings.

-There are many more complex Datatypes.
+There are many more complex datatypes.

 To declare a variable means:
 - insert the Datatype and name the variable